 Process of Getting Divorce in Arizona from an Abusive Spouse

 Domestic violence is estimated to affect the lives of about four million people around the globe every year.
-A majority of the abused population are women while its impact ripples to millions of surrounding people including their children, friends, relatives and even employers.
+A majority of the abused population are women while its impact ripples to millions of surrounding people including their children, friends, relatives, and even employers.
 Many of these cases lead to a divorce.

 Two-thirds of all marriages are found to be abusive with approximately 95% of the victims of violence being women.
 40% of children who witness violence between their parents also suffer physical abuse.
 A majority of these children turn out to be abusive or victims of abuse in their later lives, due to which the cycle of domestic violence goes on and on.

 What can be done if you undergo Domestic Violence

 Most victims lack the courage to take action against their abusive partners that holds premier significance.
 Immediate action should be taken in case you experience violence.
 Police should be called if necessary.
 After you find yourself safe, a domestic violence relief agency should be contacted.
 They can help you get a safe shelter and provide you with the guidance you need.
 Getting yourself and your children to safety should be your top priority after which you can focus on the legal issues without fear.

 Some attorneys recommend that you don’t leave the house unless you discuss your case with an experienced attorney because you may lose possession of your house after a division of assets by the court.
 However, if your spouse is violent, get to safety as soon as possible.

 In case you are attacked by your spouse or partner, you can charge your abuser for a number of different crimes that include Sexual Assault or Rape, Domestic Criminal Trespass, Stalking or Harassment through Phone calls or Threatening and Intimidating.

 Civil Courts can also be used